ju-lewis/Notes/From the Solar System to the Cosmos/Week 8/L23 - The Lives of Stars.md

 The collapse is stopped very abruptly by neutron degeneracy pressure.

 This causes a massive explosion (supernova)
+- The supernova is the light atmosphere 'bouncing' off the heavy core
 - *All* heavier elements are produced in mere seconds.